 Here is an example of one of the Maya book Project’s activities:

 The Maya Book Project donated 50 copies of the Spanish-K'iche' version of Margarito's Forest to the rural K'iche' communities of Pacutama and Chuicutama in the region of Santa Catarina Ixtahuacan.
 The books were donated to the elementary school children in the Pacutama elementary school in grades 1-6 and to the children in the Chuicutama elementary school grades 1-6.
 The donation was accompanied by a children's talk about the importance of environmental and forest conservation, as well as a 4000 tree reforestation project organized by the local organization, Yabal Handicrafts.

 Here are comments from the Reforestation Project Coordinator, Nehemias Mejia:

 "The donation of El Bosque de Don Margarito to the children in these two communities is such a wonderful gift!
 Most of the families in these communities don't own books, let alone books that are in their first language of K'iche'.
 In addition, there is much adult illiteracy and many people speak only a little Spanish.
 So, it's wonderful that the children have their own copy of this book that is both in their native language of K'iche' as well as in Spanish, and that tells a story of their own culture.
 There is a huge problem of deforestation in this region of Guatemala that causes all sorts of problems for communities that live here.
 This book is really important for educating the next generation.
 Thank you so much for this donation!"

-Most of the original 500 copies of El Bosque de Don Margarito have been distributed to schools and indigenous cultural organizations in Guatemala.
+The original 500 copies of El Bosque de Don Margarito were distributed to schools and indigenous cultural organizations in Guatemala.
 Requests from additional schools and communities came forward demonstrating a broader demand.

 The Maya Book Project is directed by a Steering Committee in Guatemala that meets periodically to review progress and set goals.